BitMaker-hub/NerdMiner_v2/README.md

 #### SD card (if available)

 1. Format a SD card using Fat32.
-1. Create a file named "config.json" in your card's root containing the the following structure.
+1. Create a file named "config.json" in your card's root, containing the the following structure.
 Adjust the settings to your needs:
 {
   "SSID": "myWifiSSID",
   "PW": "myWifiPassword",
   "PoolUrl": "public-pool.io",
   "PoolPort": 21496,
   "BtcWallet": "walletID",
-  "Timezone": 2
+  "Timezone": 2,
+  "saveStats": false
 }
 1. Insert the SD card.
 1. Hold down the "reset configurations" button as described below to reset the configurations and/or boot without settings in your nvmemory.